1. France Fishing License

-In France, the rules around fishing licenses are somewhat similar to the UK.
+In France, the rules around fishing licenses are somewhat similar to those in the UK.

 Licenses are available under two categories: